bleachchyxo/WM/InstallerGuide.md

     Copyright (C) 2018 Free Software Foundation, Inc.
     This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+Also you need to install some `C` header files that `dwm` will be using.

+    $ sudo apt install libx11-dev ( not sure)
+    $ sudo apt install libxft-dev

 ## Note
 You must install `git` too, this one is easy to install since all you need to do to install the package it's just typing the well known